-Christian writer, Gwen Ford Faulkenberry, shares insight on God's kingdom and how you might experience a piece of heaven right here on earth.
+Christian writer, Gwen Ford Faulkenberry, shares insight on God's kingdom.

 May Your kingdom come, and what You want be done, here on earth as it is in heaven.
 Matthew 6:10 (NCV)